Rethinking and Designing a High-performing Automatic License Plate Recognition Approach: Related Work

-For another type of one-stage detection, SSD \cite{liu2016ssd} is an alternative where multi-scale feature maps are exploited to output multi-scale bounding boxes.
+As another type of one-stage detection method, SSD \cite{liu2016ssd} is an efficient approach where multi-scale feature maps are exploited to adapt to multi-scale objects in an image.
 Xu \textit{et al.} \cite{xu2018towards} introduced multi-scale feature maps for box regression and character recognition.
 The multi-scale features can help to detect objects on different scales.
 Based on SSD, Chen \textit{et al.} \cite{chen2019simultaneous} proposed a multi-branch attention neural network to detect vehicles and LPs simultaneously.
 Based on the Cascaded CNN \cite{qin2016joint}, Wang \textit{et al.} \cite{wang2019light} proposed a multi-task CNN (MTCNN) to detect LPs, i.e., plate classification, bounding box regression, plate landmark localization, and plate color recognition.
 This method enhances the detection precision on the CCPD dataset.